 Moderation Status is a 4-byte integer indicating the moderation approval status of a list item.
 Configurations can require moderation approval to publish a list item or allow automatic approval.
 A published list item MUST have a Moderation Status of 0.
 The following are all possible valid values for Moderation Status.

-Below is the full code to retrieve ModerationStatus of document using csom (.Net managed object model) code in SharePoint Online
+Below is the full code to retrieve the ModerationStatus of a document using csom (.NET managed object model) code in SharePoint Online

 public string GetItemApprovalStatus(string URL)